-Dr Ben Jarihani is an Assistant Professor of Earth and Environmental Sciences with UCA’s School of Arts and Sciences and a Senior Research Scientist at UCA’s Mountain Societies Research Institute.
+Dr Ben Jarihani is an Associate Professor of Earth and Environmental Sciences.
 Dr Jarihani has more than 20 years of consulting, research, teaching, and project management experience in hydrology, spatial science, and natural resources management.

 Dr Jarihani worked for 8 years as a Hydrologic Engineer in several consulting engineers’ companies, where he led numerous large and innovative projects, addressing complex natural resource management challenges.
 During this time, he developed excellent leadership and project management skills, as well as delivered projects on time and within budget.
 He also has excellent technical skills in Geographical Information Systems (GIS) and remote sensing, hydrological and erosion modelling, spatial surveying, statistical analysis, geomorphology, and drone operation.